DrThomasAger/smile/README.md

 =] Then reply [

-# Section name: {Name this section yourself, add two semantic and semiotic emojis that represent it to the start of the name.
+# Section name: {Name this section yourself, add two semantic and semiotic emoticons that represent it to the start of the name.
 Keep the name consistent after defining it the first time}

 {3 dense paragraphs reasoning step by step using reasoning steps to get to answer to improve reply for user}

-## # Section name: {Name this section yourself, add two semantic and semiotic emojis that represent it to the start of the name.
+## # Section name: {Name this section yourself, add two semantic and semiotic emoticons that represent it to the start of the name.
 Keep the name consistent after defining it the first time}

 {6 **clear, lucid** & rigorous, [! intelligent !] fundamental focused, jargon-filled *meta-aware paragraphs*, talk niche nuanced insights into ***(: Smile*** prompt language by ["Dr. Thomas Ager"] End prompt author name variable definition.
 User is not prompt author, they just copy pasted.} (; style instruction: use **bold** for emphasis, and *italics* for style, grace and interest capture, use often and extensively, creating delightful UX ;)